1and1/ioc-unit/examples/ex1-1entity/README.md

             @Inject
             EntityManager entityManager;

-* CdiUnit2Runner is an adapted CdiRunner which makes sure that the EjbExtensions are activated during the CDI-Initialization.
+* IocUnitRunner is an adapted CdiRunner which makes sure that the EjbExtensions are activated during the CDI-Initialization.
 * TestClasses builds up the Test-Container.
     * Service defines a minimal Deployable containing the class to be tested and it's dependent classes.
     * TestPersistenceFactory defines an object which is able to produce EntityManagers for the PersistenceUnit with name "test".